To-Fujita/Babylon.js_3D_Graphics/README.md

 [BabylonJS_pazzle_22.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/BabylonJS_pazzle_22.html)
 It is also easy to change the program from above pazzle game to the slipping floor type of game.
 In this time, I had changed the animations for player, textures of walls and the sequence of player's actions.
 This game is also not working well in iOS.

+## Step-9: Cruising in the sky
+[Cruising in the sky](https://to-fujita.github.io/Babylon.js_3D_Graphics/Cruising_with_clouds.html) : Demo for cruising in the sky
+Next step is for a walk in the sky.
+There are created by next steps.
+### 9-1: Create an Environment
+There are created an environment by skybox.
+### 9-2: Expressing Passage of Time
+I have used to provide a color grading texture.
+Please refer to the demo [A colorGradingTexture using a .3dl format](https://www.babylonjs-playground.com/#17VHYI#15)
+### 9-3: Clouds Shading
+I have created based on [Clouds demo](https://www.babylonjs.com/scenes/clouds/).
+### 9-4: Setting some Materials
+These are to display the GLTF type formatted 3D graphic data.

 ## Reference
 - [Babylon.js](https://www.babylonjs.com/): Home page of Babylon.js
 - [Poly](https://poly.google.com/): 3D graphincs